 Employee engagement is not the same as employee happiness.
 While happy employees and engaged employees can go hand in hand, one does not equal the other.
 Just because an employee is happy at work does not mean they are putting in extra effort or being productive on behalf of the organization.

 Employee engagement also does not equal employee satisfaction.
 Many companies focus on satisfaction and assume that engagement will follow.
-While satisfaction is a solid foundation for employee engagement, it is important to remember that an employee can be satisfied with their job, while not being engaged in their job.
+While satisfaction is a solid foundation for employee engagement, it is important to remember that an employee can be happy with their job, while not engaging.
 Employee satisfaction does not promote increased productivity; employee engagement does.

 What is Employee Engagement?

 So what is employee engagement?
 Employee Engagement is the emotional and personal commitment an employee has to an organization and its goals.
 It is the extent to which they feel passionate about their jobs, and the amount of discretionary effort they are willing to put into their work.
 An emotional commitment to work and an organization means engaged employees truly care about their work and their company.
 An engaged employee is an employee who is deeply involved and invested in their work.
-They don’t work just for a paycheque, or a promotion, they work because they are committed to the organization and its goals.
+They don’t work just for a paycheck, or a promotion; they also commit to the work, to the organization, and its goals.

 Why is Employee Engagement Important?

 The power of engaged employees is astounding.
-When employees are engaged it means they care.
+When an employees engages more, it means they care.
 When employees care hey use discretionary effort.
-Discretionary effort is the level of effort given that is above and beyond that which is required.
+The level of effort they give is the discretionary effort, which is above and beyond what they require.
 Engaged employees give more than is required because they are emotionally invested in the success of the company.